ingkebil/development/git/issue-reports.md

-# Trouble reports
+# Issue reports

-The aim of the trouble report is to describe a trouble as concisely and clearly as possible.
+The aim of the issue report is to describe an issue as concisely and clearly as possible.
 A suggested minimum description:

 Title: